luiz-gustavo-alves/pixAPI/README.md

 ## Swagger
 Swagger is an open-source tool that allows to visualize and interact with the API’s resources.
 <br>
-Using Docker environment, Swagger will be running on [http://localhost:5000/swagger](http://localhost:5000/swagger)
+Using local environment: `dotnet watch`, Swagger will be running on [http://localhost:5180/swagger](http://localhost:5180/swagger)

 <hr />